-Vaccines are our best hope to end the COVID pandemic.
-COVID vaccine is available for children age 5 and up, and boosters are now authorized for those 12 years and older.
-Vaccines for children age 6 months and up may be authorized next.
-Marin County is among the most highly-vaccinated areas in the nation.
-But many questions and concerns remain when it comes to vaccinating our children.
+The COVID-19 vaccine is available for children aged five and up, and boosters are now authorized for those aged six months or older.
+Marin County is among the most highly vaccinated areas in the nation.
+But many questions and concerns arise when it comes to vaccinating our children.

 - Why children and teens should get vaccinated